albertabayor/albertabayor/README.md

 Hi, I'm Huda Damar, Frontend Web Developer from Indonesia.

 - 🍀 I’m currently learning Typescript and Design Pattern
-- ☕ My Stack frontend was used Vuejs and Tailwindcss
+- ☕ My stack frontend is using Vuejs and Tailwindcss

 <br/>